oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

 ## Task 4: Setup Secrets for SIDB (Used in Lab 4-6)

-For Labs 4-6, you will be making use of Single-Instance Databases (SIDB).
-To provision SIDBs through the DB Operator for Kubernetes, you can use the below sample YAML file and configure it to your specific uses.
-More types can be found and properties can be set are available in the official sample YAML files for SIDB and can be found [<strong>here</strong>](https://github.com/oracle/oracle-database-operator/tree/main/config/samples/sidb).
+For Labs 4-6, you will be using Single-Instance Databases (SIDB).
+To provision SIDBs through the DB Operator for Kubernetes, you can use the below sample YAML file and configure it for your specific uses.
+More types and properties can be found in the official sample YAML files for SIDB [<strong>here</strong>](https://github.com/oracle/oracle-database-operator/tree/main/config/samples/sidb).

-> **Note:** As you go through creating the secrets and other kubernetes resources, notice how the names of these resources correspond to the values in the below example YAML.
+> **Note:** As you go through creating the secrets and other Kubernetes resources, notice how the names of these resources correspond to the values in the below example YAML.

 ```yaml
 # Copyright (c) 2022, Oracle and/or its affiliates.